 In addition to the larger international power adapter, I brought a much smaller USA to European power adapter with me so I could charge more than one device at a time.
 This, for example, allowed me to charge two camera batteries at once.

-All of my toiletries are carried in this single REI toiletry case.
+All of my toiletries are carried in this single GOX toiletry case.
 I have not listed the individual toiletries that I carried, but I will tell you that for this particular bike tour I did not pack a camp towel.
 I basically just had a toothbrush, floss, toothpaste, deodorant, soap, tweezers and nail clippers.

 As an international traveler, I don’t go anywhere now without my passport.